St. Louis Slam

 The St. Louis Slam is a women's professional American football team based in St. Louis, Missouri.
-They play in the Pro Division of the Women's Football Alliance (WFA).
-Home games are played at Harlen C. Hunter Stadium on the campus of Lindenwood University in St. Charles, MO.
+They play in the Pro Division of the Women's Football Alliance (WFA), and won the WFA Pro national title in 2024 and 2025.

+Home games are played at St. Mary's High School in St. Louis, MO.
 The team is coached by Quincy Davis.

+History

 The Slam played in the National Women's Football Association from their inception in 2003 until 2008.
 In 2009 they joined WFA.
 On August 15, 2009, the Slam won the first Women's Football Alliance league championship game, defeating the West Michigan Mayhem 21–14 at Pan American Stadium in New Orleans, Louisiana.
 They won three more championships while competing in Division 2 of the WFA (2016, 2017, 2019).

 In 2021, they elevated to the Pro Division of the WFA — the most competitive field of teams in the sport women's football.
+The Slam won their first Pro Division Championship in July 2024 when they defeated the 5 time national champions, Boston Renegades, on ESPN2.